fenago/apache-tomcat/lab_guides/md/Lab_4.md

 Step 2 — Verify Sample Application Status
 -----------------------------------------

-You can test that the appication is running using `curl`.
+Verify sample tomcat application is running that we deployed in last lab using `curl`.
 Test the server:

 ``` {.code-pre .command .prefixed .language-bash}
 curl http://127.0.0.1:8080/
 ```

 In the next step, we’ll modify Apache’s configuration file to enable its use as a reverse proxy.